assaf/zombie/doc/new/README.md

 #### closed (window)

-Emitted when a window is closed.
+Emitted when this window is closed.

 #### done ()

-Emitted whenever the event loop is empty.
+Emitted when the event loop goes empty.

 #### evaluated (code, result, filename)

-Emitted whenever JavaScript code is evaluated.
-The first argument is the JavaScript function or source code, the second argument the result, and the third argument is the filename.
+Emitted after JavaScript code is evaluated.

+The first argument is the JavaScript function or code (string).
+The second argument is the result.
+The third argument is the filename.

 #### event (event, target)